 This test applies only to BAIIDs equipped with an emergency override feature.
 Follow the BAIID manufacturer's instructions to activate the emergency override feature without providing a breath sample.
-Upon a first activation, verify that the BAIID allows the vehicle to start.
+Upon a first Start Printed Page 61830activation, verify that the BAIID allows the vehicle to start.
 Attempt to activate the emergency override feature two additional times without providing a breath sample.
 Verify that the BAIID does not allow the vehicle to start on either of those subsequent attempts.
 The ignition must not lock on the first attempt, and must lock on both subsequent attempts.
 All other functions of the BAIID should operate normally, including the running retest and data logging.

 Test 15.
 Radiofrequency Interference/Electromagnetic Interference

 The Society of Automotive Engineers (SAE) Surface Vehicle Standard J1113 series, Required Function Performance Status, as defined in Surface Vehicle Standard J1113-1 for Class C devices (devices essential to the operation or control of the vehicle), and the International Special Committee on Radio Interference (CISPR), Subcommittee of International Electrotechnical Committee (IEC), specifically CISPR 25, will be used to evaluate BAIID electromagnetic immunity and compatibility.
 The test severity levels are specified below.
 The tests must be performed while the BAIID is in the drive and standby modes.

 a.
 J1113-1 2006-10 General and definitions.
 Electromagnetic Compatibility Measurement Procedures and Limits for Vehicles, Boats, and Machines (Except Aircraft) (16.6 Hz to 18 GHz).

 b.
 J1113-2 2004-07 Conducted immunity 30 Hz to 250 kHz—Power leads.